lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

     <td>

 Invalid is any combination of OTP values that do not fall in the categories above.
-It is the “default” state of life cycle when no other conditions match.
+It is the "default" state of life cycle when no other conditions match.

 Functionally, INVALID is identical to SCRAP in that no functions are allowed and no transitions are allowed.